-Has your partner ever complained about noises you make in the middle of the night?
+Has your partner ever complained about the noises you make in the middle of the night?
 Have your parents ever been woken up (on the other side of the house) by a bone-crushing sound coming from your room?
-Don’t worry, the answer isn’t as ominous as the sounds may be: You might be grinding your teeth.
+Do not worry, the answer is not as ominous as the sounds may be: You might be grinding your teeth.

 Teeth grinding is a quiet — well not so much quiet — killer.
 The grinding or clenching of teeth, known as bruxism, is unconscious but the effects are most definitely felt as it can lead to migraine, tooth sensitivity, jaw pain, poor enamel and more.
 But it is not something you can switch off.

 The American Sleep Association reports that 10 percent of the population has bruxism.
 Neal Patel, D.D.S., a dentist based in Powell, Ohio, sees similar numbers in his practice.
 “I would estimate that about 10 percent of my patients who suffer from bruxism are aware that they grind their teeth.
 This percentage represents those with extreme bruxism because for them the damage has already taken place and couldn’t go unnoticed,” he says.

 Because bruxism can often go undetected, Patel believes the number is actually greater than 10 percent.
 “In my personal practice,” he says, “I have estimated about 40 percent of my adult population suffers from some form of clenching or grinding.”

 Headaches, muscle soreness and enamel abrasion are just some of the side effects.
 In the long term, Patel says teeth can shift, become hypersensitive, experience gum recession, and can cause jaw problems like temporomandibular joint disorder (TMD).
 Bruxism can also cause a person to appear older as the damage to the enamel may expedite teeth yellowing.